PabloFacciano/ampscript-studio-public/index.md

 ### 👉 Did you want something else?

-Nice to hear from you, please send your suggestions or ideas in this form.
+Nice to hear from you, please send your suggestions or ideas in a [new issue](https://github.com/PabloFacciano/ampscript-studio-public/issues/new).

 ## Roadmap and Releases